m-zakeri/ARTA/README.md

 DEBUG = True

 ALLOWED_HOSTS = ['*']

 ```
 then apply migration using
 ```bash
 python manage.py makemigrations
 python manage.py migrate
 ```

-then create a super user for admin page
+then create a super-user for admin page

 ```bash
 python manage.py createsuperuser
 ```

 until the ui fully written, create requirements and projects using admin page "/admin/"

 #### Running Project

 run project using

 ```bash
 python manage.py runserver
 ```

 #### Insert Dataset

 insert dataset the using.
 ```bash
 python manage.py insert_date <location of json file> <a project name for this dataset>